Fell in Co-op City. Went to Urgent Care at Bay Plaza. Still in pain-do I need a lawyer?

 Located across from Bay Plaza Shopping Center — near Barnes & Noble and Applebee’s.

-Went to Urgent Care After a Co-op City Accident?
+Went to Urgent Care After an Accident?

 👉 See how urgent care visits impact your Uber claim